adamvarga/Loewenstark_Instagram2/README.md

 ```
 <div id="instagram"></div>
 ```
+- Position in homepage / categorypage / productpage

 8, You can style the template individually with css / direct im template instafeed.phtml by variable 'template'

 Example setup: